bgriffen/ezpubmed/README.md

 # PubMed Pandas

-A basic framework for keeping an up-to-date datastore of PubMed using pandas.
+A basic framework for keeping an up-to-date datastore of PubMed in a format that can be easily turned into a pandas dataframe for analysis.

 ## Motivation

-Most PubMed management systems are rather cumbersome, complex and have awkward dependencies.
+Most PubMed management systems are rather cumbersome, complex and have awkward dependencies (e.g. setting up a server).
 Stripping it all back to core Python libraries eases data access and enables data science minded people to immediately obtain an up-to-date, structured dataframe from the get go.
 General guiding principles are as follows:

 - Simplicity.
 - Automatically manages and updates with latest PubMed archive.

+### XML Dataset

+- Baseline: `ftp://ftp.ncbi.nlm.nih.gov/pubmed/baseline/`
+- Daily: `ftp://ftp.ncbi.nlm.nih.gov/pubmed/updatefiles/`

+## Approach

+1. The XML files from the PubMed archive are compared to what you have locally and downloaded where needed.
+2. These are then inserted into the `papers.db` SQLite database file using peewee (a light ORM).
+3. This can then be queried and converted into a dataframe with ease.
+Helper functions (e.g. `load_year(2021)`) are being developed over time to avoid any need for SQL knowledge, though the whole point of peewee is to abstract that away anyway.

 ## Requirements